Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 It's where the British are from, actually.

-And he needs more halal food, says a report from the University of Leicester.
+And he needs more halal food.

-I might get a degree in Hate Studies.
+Might get a degree in hate studies.

 So I can be like, yeah, no, I'm going to be really racist to you.